Feliperojas2601/Feliperojas2601/README.md

 - 👋 Hi, I’m @Feliperojas2601.
-- 👀 I’m interested in web development, client server architecture and relational databases.
+- 👀 I’m interested in web development, MSA and BackEnd.
-- 🌱 I’m currently learning AWS.
+- 🌱 I’m currently learning Kubernetes.
-- 💞️ I’m looking to collaborate on web projects with original ideas.
+- 💞️ I’m looking to collaborate on projects with original ideas.
 - 📫 How to reach me: my institutional email.

 <!---